chotchki/feophant/README.md

 The real I/O subsystem has been written and tested.
 About to integrate it.
 Real integration tests using a non feophant postgres rust driver are also working.

+I/O subsystem integrated but I'm not happy with the performance.
+I'm debating a caching layer above the file_manager.
+I need to get some benchmarks together so I know if I'm actually helping.

 **TODO**